edubart/nelua-lang/docs/pages/euluna.md

 while maintaining syntax and semantics compatible with Lua and providing a a seamless interface to Lua.
 Euluna is designed to be able to work free from a Lua VM or garbage collector when using its new idioms, just like a C program would work.
-When coding with types and using its new idioms (structs, arrays, manual memory management, pointers, etc) the performance should be efficient as C. However when using Lua idioms (like tables, metatables) or interacting with scripts, the compiler uses a Lua VM such as Lua or LuaJIT, therefore Euluna has different goals of other JIT or VM
+When coding with types and using its new idioms (records, arrays, manual memory management, pointers, etc) the performance should be efficient as C. However when using Lua idioms (like tables, metatables) or interacting with scripts, the compiler uses a Lua VM such as Lua or LuaJIT, therefore Euluna has different goals of other JIT or VM